 |Regular and NPH||>7.5||Oral agent failure (maximum tolerated dosages, contraindications, cost issues)||Any fasting glucose; glucose rises during the day||Isocaloric meals or larger lunches||Consistent daily routine, reluctance to do MDI||Fasting and pre-supper (if insulin is administered twice daily)|

-The basal-bolus regimen involves combining a long-acting agent that is used once or twice daily and provides basal insulin needs and a rapid-acting agent for prandial coverage used with meals.
-When initiating therapy with glargine or detemir as the basal insulin, traditionally 50% of the total daily dose is given as basal insulin and the rest as prandial insulin divided equally before meals.
-Meal dose of insulin can be fixed, but it is better to determine the dose based on carbohydrate content of the meal.
-This requires learning carbohydrate counting and knowing the dose of insulin required to cover counted carbohydrates.
-Help of a diabetic educator is needed for this to be achieved.
+The basal-bolus regimen combines a long-acting agent (administered once or twice daily) that provides basal insulin needs and a rapid-acting agent for prandial coverage.
+Traditionally, when initiating therapy with glargine or detemir as the basal insulin, 50% of the total daily dose is given as basal insulin and the rest as prandial insulin divided equally before meals.
+The prandial insulin dose can be fixed, but it is better to determine the dose based on the carbohydrate content of the meal.
+This requires knowing the carbohydrate content of foods and knowing the insulin dose required to cover the carbohydrates.
+A diabetic educator can help patients adjust their insulin dose based on carbohydrate consumption.

-Starting daily insulin dose is typically 0.3 U/kg total (divided between long acting and rapid acting) daily.
-Key to good control is blood glucose self-monitoring by the patient and frequent adjustment of the regimen until control is achieved.12,14
+The starting daily insulin dose is typically 0.3 U/kg total daily (divided between long-acting and rapid-acting) (Table 6).
+A key to achieving glycemic control is appropriate SMBG by the patient and frequent adjustment of the regimen.

 |Type 1 Diabetes Mellitus|

 |Initial basal dose (detemir or glargine) 10 units or 0.15 units/kg (whichever is greater)||Adjustments (desired range 90-140 mg/dL): Increase/decrease by 3 units every 3 days if out of range|